lewymd/BCPDocs/docs/notifications.md

 # Want something different?

-Have a look at using Poracle to send you customised notifications
+Have a look at using the bot to send you customised notifications